learn-co-curriculum/phase-4-password-protection-readme/README.md

 - Explain why it's a bad idea to store passwords in plaintext
 - Write code to store and verify hashed, salted passwords
-- Use Rails's `has_secure_password` to store and authenticate user login credentials securely
+- Use Rails' `has_secure_password` to store and authenticate user login credentials securely

 ## Introduction